Chemotherapy

 Another commonly experienced side effect is myelosuppression, a term referring to the killing of blood stem cells in the

 bone marrow.
-When the blood cell count becomes very low, chemotherapy is usually delayed until the count is restored
+When the blood cell count becomes very low, chemotherapy is usually delayed until the count is restored to

-to acceptable levels.
-When the pet experiences severe side effects, the dose of chemotherapy is typically lowered but at
+experiences severe side effects, the dose of chemotherapy is typically lowered but at the same time, lowering of the dose

-the same time, lowering of the dose also lowers the efficacy of the drugs in killing tumor cells.
+also lowers the efficacy of the drugs in killing tumor cells.

-Some dogs with rapidly growing hair coats (eg poodles, terriers, Old English sheepdogs) lose hair during chemotherapy
+Some dogs with rapidly growing hair coats (e.g. poodles, terriers, Old English sheepdogs) lose hair during chemotherapy

-discontinuation of chemotherapy, although it may differ in color and texture.
+after discontinuation of chemotherapy, although it may differ in color and texture.

 Chemotherapeutic drugs